 Testosterone.
 It’s a male hormone.
 If you have a normal testosterone level, you don’t need more.

 Supplements.
 A lot of over-the-counter products have been hailed as all-natural ways to treat ED.
-But it’s not clear if they’re effective or if they’re safe.
+But it’s not clear if they’re effective or safe.

-The FDA warns that some products may contain harmful substances or the active ingredient in some prescription medications.
+The FDA warns that some products may contain harmful substances or the active ingredients found in some prescription medications.

 Some of these products have been found to contain sildenafil (the active ingredient in Viagra) or a substance similar to vardenafil (the active ingredient in Levitra and Staxyn).
 These products can be dangerous for people who take nitrates to treat chest pain or heart disease.

-In recent years, the FDA has seized many over-the-counter products for male sex problems because they contained dangerous or undeclared ingredients.
+In recent years, the FDA has seized many over-the-counter products for male sex issues because they contain dangerous or undeclared ingredients.
 Lab tests have discovered these risky ingredients in nearly 300 products.

-The FDA’s website states that you should beware of products that:
+The FDA says you should beware of products that: